• Business Analysis Training : Fast Start® in Business Analysis

 Audience:

-Those who need to learn practical system thinking: business systems analysts, managers, information technology professionals, or other business professionals.
+Those who need to learn practical system thinking: business systems analysts, managers, information technology (IT) professionals, or other business professionals.

 Prerequisites